jingandzhang/jing-zhang-2022/content/home/contact.md

 # This file represents a page section.
 headless: true

-active = true  # Activate this widget? true/false
+# Activate this widget? true/false
+active: true

 # Order that this section appears on the page.
 weight: 130

 title: Contact
-subtitle:

 content:
   # Automatically link email and phone or display as text?